Andrercouto/SeazoneCase/README.md

 ### Part 1 - Data Wrangling

-Once the Repository has it's Databases and the necessary dependences configured the
+Once the Repository has its Databases and the necessary dependencies configured, a first check of the Data is necessary.

+Four of the five given Datasets were scrapped from *Airbnb*

+ - 'Details_Data.csv': describes the place's information;

+ - 'Details_Data.csv': describes the place's information;